Admission Tests and Dental Exams

 ASCO oversees the Optometry Admission Test (OAT) for admission into optometry education programs.

 Each of the examination programs indicated above relies heavily on dedicated teams of highly qualified volunteers who provide the necessary content expertise to help ensure that each examination is valid and reliable, in accordance with professional standards.
 These volunteer Test Constructors develop test questions that are clear, accurate, and support the purpose of the corresponding testing program.
+On behalf of the governing bodies indicated above, DTS seeks qualified subject matter experts who are willing to serve as Test Constructors.

 Volunteer Test Constructor Information